How does the program work?

-- Beginning in 2019, the City of Minneapolis and MPHA will jointly fund direct rental assistance to families of elementary students experiencing homelessness.
+- The City of Minneapolis and MPHA jointly fund direct rental assistance to families of elementary students experiencing homelessness.
 MPHA will administer the rental assistance.

-- Hennepin County will provide essential support services to help families succeed.
+- Hennepin County and the YMCA provide essential support services to help families succeed.

 One more key partner: Minneapolis rental property owners willing to offer homes to families in need.
 If this describes you, get in touch with MPHA: OwnerOutreach@MplsPHA.org